-In conclusion, positional change affects the prostate translocation, however the effect on prostate distortion appears to be negligible.
+Positional change affects the prostate translocation, however, the effect on prostate distortion appears to be negligible.
 Prostate translocation in the LL direction can be minimized with larger bladder volumes.
-Prostate translocation needs to be considered alongside software mis-registration error, however positional change should not affect software registration of MRI/US fusion-guided prostate biopsy.
+Prostate translocation needs to be considered alongside software misregistration error, however, positional change should not affect software registration of MRI/US fusion-guided prostate biopsy.